pjakiela/ECON523/exercises/E7-RD.md

 As we discussed in class, if our RD design is valid, we would not expect pre-treatment characteristics to "jump" at the discontinuity.
 Use the `binscatter` command to plot the relationship between `cohort_size` and percent disadvantaged (the variable `pct_dis`).
 Does it look like the proportion disadvantaged jumps at the discontinuity?
-You can also conduct a formal statistical test by replicating your reduced form RD specification from Questions 5 and 6 using `pct_dis` as the outcome variable.
+You can also conduct a formal statistical test by replicating your RD specification from Questions 5 and 6 using `pct_dis` as the outcome variable.

 ### Question 11